|

 yet others allege that a herald once stood on the stone to proclaim the imminent arrival of the enemy

-(possibly the Danes), and around it the townsfolk gathered to defend their homes.3 Sources: 1.
-Letter in
+(possibly the Danes), and around it the townsfolk gathered to defend their homes.

 Selbourne House stands just across the marketplace from the J. D. Young Hotel, formerly the Magpie.
 Allegedly Churchill stayed at the Magpie one night during the Second World War, where he met with General Eisenhower, who was lodging at Selbourne.
 A legendary tunnel running from the House to a nearby building (once the Nationwide Building Society) was said to be a particular reason that the general stayed there.

-The Hethel Thorn In a meadow a little north-west of All Saints church, and reached by a path and stile, is the Hethel Thorn (TG171006).
+The Hethel Thorn In a meadow a little north-west of All Saints church, accessible by public footpath, is the Hethel Thorn (TG171006).
 Enclosed within a low wooden fence, a plaque erected beside it reads: "This is the oldest living specimen of crataegus monogyna in East Anglia...In the 18th century it was preserved by the Beevor family and later by the Gurneys.
 It was presented to the Norfolk Naturalists' Trust by Mr. F. W. Myhill in 1960".

 Source: James Grigor: 'The Eastern Arboretum' (Longman, Brown, Green & Longmans, 1841), pp.282-4.

-Kett's Oak Kett's Oak (TG139037), propped, shored, and in-filled with concrete, can be found by the roadside between Norwich and Wymondham, and is well-known as the alleged spot where, in 1649, the rebel Robert Kett and his peasant army stopped on their march against Norwich to swear an oath 'to reform the Church and the State'.
-Tradition says that Kett himself hanged six of his fellow rebels on the tree.
-Another Kett's Oak (TF628005) stands in a wood near Ryston Hall, not far from Downham Market, marking another gathering place of rebels from that revolt.
+Kett's Oak Kett's Oak (TG139037), propped, shored, and in-filled with concrete, can be found by the roadside between Norwich and Wymondham, and is well-known as the alleged spot where, in 1549, the rebel Robert Kett and his peasant army stopped on their march against Norwich to swear an oath 'to reform the Church and the State'.
+That, however, is the modern slant on the tale, as the tree was actually named for nine of the rebels being hanged from the tree.
+According to popular legend, the roots of this tree stretch out to both Norwich and Wymondham.
+Another Kett's Oak (TF628005) stands in a wood near Ryston Hall, not far from Downham Market, allegedly marking another gathering place of rebels from that revolt - although Kett himself was not involved with them.

-Dussindale is usually said to be now the Long Valley between Gilman and Gurney Roads, although recent research suggests the battles may have taken place somewhere between Angel Road and Magdalen Road, while the site of the Oak (TG246089) is occupied by a water tower in Thorpe Hamlet, not far from Kett's Hill.
+Dussindale used to be thought to have been what is now the Long Valley between Gilman and Gurney Roads.
+However, research by Anne Carter (in 1984) and Alex Hodgkins (in 2015) has now pinned it down to the western edge of what is now the Broadland Business Park, on the boundary between Thorpe St. Andrew and Postwick (TG283092 area).
+The site of the Oak (TG246089) is occupied by a water tower in Thorpe Hamlet, not far from Kett's Hill.
 Robert was hung alive in chains from the walls of Norwich Castle (where his ghost has been seen, rotting in its swinging cage), his brother William was hanged on the steeple of Wymondham church, while nine other ringleaders were hanged on the Oak of Reformation.

 Secret tunnel At the 12th century Augustinian priory (TG418249), now no more than fragments of archway patched into the Priory Farm buildings a little outside the village, the ghost of a hooded monk is said to prowl the ruins, then vanish into a secret tunnel leading from the site of the priory's high altar to a 'marsh drain' or dyke ½ a mile to the north-east (probably where the Hickling Wall embankment divides Brograve Level from Long Gore Marsh).